isba-ik/Medicine/README.md

-Projects I have done in the field of Medicine
+Machine Learning projects I have done in the field of Medicine

 Could not upload one data file.
 Too large.